The Model Says Walk: How Surface Heuristics Override Implicit Constraints in LLM Reasoning: Related Work

 \paragraph{Distractibility and Constraint-Following.} Distractor benchmarks~\citep{shi2023large,mirzadeh2024gsm,yang2025gsmdc} inject additive noise into self-contained problems, requiring models to \emph{filter} extraneous information.
 Constraint benchmarks~\citep{zhou2023ifeval,lr2bench2025,song2026logisafetybench} test compliance with stated or domain-specific rules.
 Our setting differs: both the heuristic cue and the hidden constraint are integral to the prompt, so the model must \emph{prioritise} competing signals---inferring and enforcing a feasibility constraint that is never stated, must be derived from world knowledge, and competes with a salient heuristic.

 \paragraph{Commonsense Reasoning and the Frame Problem.} Commonsense benchmarks~\citep{levesque2012winograd,bisk2020piqa,zellers2019hellaswag,clark2018think} test whether models possess world knowledge.
 We test a complementary failure: models that \emph{possess} the knowledge yet err because a surface heuristic overpowers it, connecting to the classical \emph{frame problem}~\citep{mccarthy1981some}.
 The car wash problem was tested across 53 models~\citep{opper2026carwash} (5 consistently correct); structured prompting raises accuracy from 30\% to 85\% but impedes self-correction~\citep{jo2026prompt}.
-We generalise these single-instance observations into a systematic benchmark: ${\sim}500$ instances crossing four heuristic families with five constraint families, evaluated across 14 models.
+We generalise these single-instance observations into HOB.

-\paragraph{Diagnostic Methodology.} Our causal analysis builds on perturbation-based attribution~\citep{zeiler2014occlusion,ribeiro2016lime,lundberg2017shap} and counterfactual evaluation~\citep{kaushik2020learning}, mitigating distribution-shift concerns~\citep{hooker2019benchmark} via multiple replacement operators with agreement requirements.
+\paragraph{Diagnostic Methodology.} Our causal analysis builds on perturbation-based attribution~\citep{zeiler2014visualizing,ribeiro2016lime,lundberg2017shap} and counterfactual evaluation~\citep{kaushik2020learning}, mitigating distribution-shift concerns~\citep{hooker2019benchmark} via multiple replacement operators with agreement requirements.
 Unlike mechanistic interpretability~\citep{marks2024sfc,conmy2023towards,geiger2021causal}, our approach operates at the input--output level, applying to API-only systems.
-Following \citet{singh2024rethinking}, we use attribution to characterise the mechanism behind a systematic error; the benchmark's built-in minimal pairs and controlled gradients serve as counterfactual probes beyond aggregate accuracy.
+Following \citet{singh2024rethinking}, we use attribution to characterise the behavioral signature behind a systematic error; the benchmark's built-in minimal pairs and controlled gradients serve as counterfactual tests beyond aggregate accuracy.